verma094/JsonPOwerDB_Login2Xplore/README.md

 # JsonPowerDB_Login2Xplore
 The Student Enrollment Form is a web app built with HTML, JavaScript, and JsonPowerDB.
 It enables users to add, update, and reset student records with ease.
 Featuring a clean design and efficient data handling, it's perfect for educational institutions managing student information.

+## Live Hosting
+You can access the live version of the Student Enrollment Form at [this link](https://json-p-ower-db-login2-xplore.vercel.app/).

 ## Student Enrollment Form

 ### Description